labidiaymen/aymen.co-blog/content/blog/angular-standalone-components.md

 ### Conclusion

-Angular started approaching ReactJS with the small independent unit approach by introducing Standalone Component. which seems a big step toward enhancing web application performance and building a better and more maintainable web.
+Angular started approaching ReactJS with the small independent unit approach by introducing Standalone Component, which seems a big step toward enhancing web application performance and building a better and more maintainable web.

-Personally, I'm not a fan of the idea of having one Framework, because we can explore multiple paths at the same time then we can adopt what was a success in each framework.
+Personally, I'm not fan of the idea of working with only one Framework, since we can explore multiple paths at the same time then adopt what was a success in each Framework.